5280Pipedream/5280Pipedream/README.md

 I started my programming journey in 2020 and use many platforms learning Python, JavaScript, SQL, NoSQL, Docker, and APIs.
 I'm interested in learning more and becoming a full stack developer.

 My main background is Telecommunications.
-I current handle software support but I have experience in RF Design and AutoCAD mapping.
+I current handle software support but I have 20+ years experience in RF Design and AutoCAD mapping.